Traffic crashes are the leading cause of teen fatalities, accounting for 44% of teen deaths in the U.S.

 How do I register for an Alive at 25 course?

-You can register for an Alive at 25 by contacting the Community Education Department of the Santa Rosa Junior College or by clicking on the link below.
-The link will take you directly to the Alive at 25 registration page on the SRJC Community Ed website.
+You can register for an Alive at 25 by contacting the Community Education Department of the Santa Rosa Junior College.

 The National Law Enforcement Curriculum Alive at 25 program, a partnership of the National Safety Council, Colorado State Patrol and Colorado State Patrol Family Foundation, is a nationwide effort intended to create a national collaboration of law enforcement agencies who have internalized the mission of reducing automobile crashes involving young drivers and passengers.